What is DfMA (and what does it mean for construction)?

 DfMA is the combination of two approaches – Design for Manufacturing (DfM) and Design for Assembly (DFA).

-The objective of DfM is to minimise the complexity of manufacturing in the design phase and select natural, raw materials that are cost-effective.
-On the other hand, DfA focuses on the assembly time, and how this can be optimised through things like the number of components and stages in the process.
+The objective of Design for Manufacturing is to minimise the complexity of manufacturing in the design phase, improve ease of manufacture and select natural, raw materials that are cost-effective.
+On the other hand, Design for Assembly focuses on improving ease of assembly, and how the assembly time can be optimised through things like the number of components and stages in the process.

 The 5 principles of DfMA